-- Acorns’ vast network of partners and affiliated brands offer interesting rewards that are deposited directly to the investment account.
+- Acorns’ vast network of partners and affiliated brands offers interesting rewards that are deposited directly to the investment account.

-- The Round-Ups feature allows investors to progressively save seemingly unimportant spare change that can turn into interesting amounts when invested over time.
+- The Round-Ups feature allows investors to progressively save seemingly unimportant spare changes that can turn into interesting amounts when invested over time.

 - Acorns does not offer the possibility to trade securities actively through their platform, which is a downside for investors who prefer to have control over at least a portion of their portfolios.

 - Acorns’ monthly subscription fees can be quite expensive for investors with small amounts of capital.
 For example, $1,000 invested when subscribing to the Personal plan means that the investor will pay 3.6% in advisory fees, which is 2.6% higher than the industry average.